 Things to Do in Anaheim with Kids

 Anaheim offers a diverse selection of attractions, so you’re bound to find something that will please every member of the family in and around the city.
-Of course, this list starts with its famous theme parks.
+Of course, this list starts with the most famous of Anaheim amusement parks.

 Tip: Don’t forget that it’s easy to save with a Disneyland tickets discount!